-The federal programs should be grouped by cluster and identified by program name, as listed in the Catalog of Federal Domestic Assistance (CFDA) and should be in numerical sequence using the CFDA number.
-Federal agencies, with the exception of the U.S. Department of Education, should also be in the numerical sequence of the first two digits of the CFDA number.
+The federal programs should be grouped by cluster and identified by program name, as listed in the Catalog of Federal Domestic Assistance (CFDA).
+They should be in numerical sequence using the CFDA number and subtotaled by CFDA and cluster.
+Federal agencies, except for the U.S. Department of Education, should also be in the numerical sequence of the first two digits of the CFDA number.
 A recent DOE/Inspector General (IG) finding specifies individual programs need to be listed within clusters.
-They provide the following citation as guidance: OMB A-133.310(b)(1) and AICPA Audit Guide section 7.10 (2008 revision).
+Guidance is provided in the Uniform Guidance, section 200.518, and the AICPA Audit Guide section 7.10 (2008 revision).